 After about 30 minutes I took a quick peek to add some more wood chips, and this is what I found inside the grill.

 Once the sausage reaches an internal temperature of 150 degrees, give it a quick glazing of barbecue sauce.
-I used our brand new Pork Barrel BBQ Sweet Sauce.
-The sugar in the sauce will thicken and caramelize as the sausage finishes cooking.
+I used our Smokey Kansas City Original BBQ Sauce, but any BBQ sauce you like will work.
+Just make sure it has some sugar in it, that way the sauce will caramelize as the sausage finishes cooking.
+Blues Hog is a also a fan favorite when it comes to sweet glazey sauces.

 Once the sausage reaches 160 degrees, remove it from the grill and let it rest for a few minutes so the juices can settle back into the meat.
 Since these are relatively small pieces of meat, I just let them rest until I’m able to handle them without burning my fingers.
 Bigger cuts of meat like briskets and butts would need to rest quite a bit longer because they retain quite a bit more heat.
 Once cooled, slice the fatties into 1/4 to 1/2 inch discs.